Birch-san/box2d-wasm/box2d-wasm/README.md

 })
 ```

-A lot more is needed for a minimum working example, so refer to the [`demo`](../demo) package to see how to make [something like this](https://birchlabs.co.uk/box2d-wasm/demo/).
+A lot more is needed for a minimum working example, so refer to the [demos](../demo) for more inspiration.

 ## License